Blu3wolf/BMS-Docs/Acronyms.md

 LGMF | Ive already left, sir | Used by AI wingmen who were less than impressed.
 LIT | Look Into Turn | FLIR HUD Viewing option.
 LOC | Localiser | Displayed on ADI when localiser needle unreliable.
+Long | Longitude | East to West position of a point on the Earths surface.
 LOS | Line of Sight |
 LPI | Low Probablity of Intercept | TFR Radar mode.
 LRS | Long Range Scan | APG-68 A-A Radar mode.